 Matthew J. Kessler-Vaughn

-Matthew has spent nearly 25 years in nonprofit leadership where he focuses on developing efficient and effective infrastructure in support of mission delivery through smart business solutions.
-He started his career building the administrative infrastructure of a newly founded national nonprofit organization focused on child and family policy.
-Kessler-Vaughn then moved to the public health sector where he spent nearly 15 years with AIDS United, the largest domestic HIV grant maker in the United States.
-In his role as Vice President of Operations, he worked to reengineer the organization with a focus on expansion and sustainable growth.
-He played a lead role in the organizational acquisition and subsequent rebranding thereby expanding the scope and over all mission of the organization.
-In addition to his work, Matthew consults for leading national and community-based nonprofits in the areas of organizational efficiency models, board management, and strategic growth.
-He currently sits on the advisory council for The George Washington University School of Business Transformative Leadership in Disruptive Times program.
-He holds a degree in international business and a master’s degree in business administration.
+Matthew has a distinguished career spanning over 25 years in nonprofit leadership, with a dedicated focus on crafting efficient and effective infrastructures to propel mission delivery through innovative business solutions.
+His journey began by laying the administrative foundation for a newly established national nonprofit organization centered on child and family policy.
+Transitioning into the public health sector, Matthew dedicated nearly 15 years to AIDS United, the largest domestic HIV grant maker in the United States.
+Serving as the Vice President of Operations, he spearheaded a transformative reengineering effort within the organization, emphasizing expansion and sustainable growth.
+Notably, Matthew played a pivotal role in orchestrating the acquisition and subsequent rebranding, significantly broadening both the scope and overarching mission of the organization.
+Beyond his organizational roles, Matthew extends his expertise through consulting for national and community-based nonprofits.
+His consultancy areas encompass organizational efficiency models, board management, and strategic growth.
+Matthew is equipped with a degree in international business and holds a master's degree in business administration.
 Currently residing in Washington, D.C., Matthew shares his life with his husband, embodying a commitment to both professional excellence and personal fulfillment.